Shivarajunayak/-Docker-Mastery/README.md

 docker --version
 ```

-### Displays the kernel version, number of containers and docker info   images etc...
+### Displays the kernel version, number of containers and docker info   images etc... or Simply Docker is running or not
 ```
 docker info
 ```